ThomasDevel/Hackathon2024/README.md

 ![Release](./images/Release.PNG)

-After the run you should be greeted by a similar overview as show below where you can clearly see that we did N=10 runs for an average runtime of 1.826 us and that our program allocated 5 KB of memory during its runtime.
+After the run you should be greeted by a similar overview as shown below where you can clearly see that we did N=10 runs for an average runtime of 1.826 us and that our program allocated 5 KB of memory during its runtime.
 Your job is to get that Mean as low as possible while also taking into account the Allocated memory as much as possible.